Organization & Admin

 Team Locks

-Team locks restrict access to certain resources based on team membership.
+Team locks restrict a team's members to specific vendors or lots.
 This is useful for organizations with multiple teams that should not interact with each other's data.

 What Can Be Locked